ericwilk/playground/youaredoingitwrong/additions_to_avoid_broken_links/microcontroller_solder_fail/README.md

 Unless I'm missing something, in which case tell me.

-Only thing I can think of is there's enough there but I've never seen that be the case :V
+Only thing I can think of is there's enough there but I've never seen that be the case.

+Oh wait.
+That's soldering :V